 What do I get when I register?

-- clinics with top educators in our community
+- keynote speakers and clinics with top educators in our community

 - yoga sessions

 - paddler happy hours

 - race day fees

 - race jersey

 - and last but not least, a killer after party with food, vendors and music.